How can I prepare to take an assessment at King's?

 - Check that you are registered for your upcoming exams in good time.

 - Check your personalised exam timetable on Student Records.
-The full examination timetable for the upcoming assessment period can also be viewed in our article Exam timetable 2020-21.
+The full examination timetable for the upcoming assessment period can also be viewed in our article Exam timetable 2021-22.
+If you cannot see an exam/ module on your timetable, take a look at our article Support when registering for your exams/ accessing your exam timetable for further guidance.

-- Check your candidate number, which can also be found on Student Records.
+- Check your candidate & seating number, which can also be found on Student Records.

 - Ensure you are able to access the platform that your exams are scheduled to take place (e.g. KEATS) a couple of weeks before your exam.
 If you are having issues with accessing the platform your exams are scheduled to take place, please contact your department/faculty as soon as possible.

-- You should turn on the auto-save option on Microsoft Word or Pages, and the auto spell-checker.
+- Turn on the auto-save option on Microsoft Word or Pages, and the auto spell-checker.
 If you are using any assistive technology the day of your online exam, make sure you are familiar with how to use this (for example, MS Word read Aloud, speech to text).

 What can I expect during my online exam?